Scaling limit of dynamical percolation on critical Erd\"os-R\'enyi random graphs: Proofs of the main results for coalescence

 \subsection{The Coalescent on $\calN_1$}

 On $\calN_1$, coalescence behaves very gently since there is a finite number of coalescence events in any finite time interval.
-Notably, for $\bfX\in\calN_1$, $(\Coal(\bfX,t))_{t\geq 0}$ is clearly c\`adl\`ag.
-The aim of this section is to prove Proposition~\ref{prop:FellerN1}, which is essentially a Feller property. \begin{lemm} Let $\eps\in]0;1[$, $\bfX=(X,d,\mu)$ and $\bfX'=(X',d',\mu')$ be two m.s-m.s with a finite number of finite components.
+Notably, for $\bfX\in\calN_1$, $(\Coal_\delta(\bfX,t))_{t\geq 0}$ is clearly c\`adl\`ag.
+The aim of this section is to prove Proposition~\ref{prop:FellerN1}, which is essentially a Feller property, together with a variant, Proposition~\ref{prop:FellerN1surplus}. \begin{lemm} Let $\eps\in]0;1[$, $\bfX=(X,d,\mu)$ and $\bfX'=(X',d',\mu')$ be two m.s-m.s with a finite number of finite components.

 Suppose that $P=\{(x_i , y_i),\;1 \leq i \leq k\}$ are pairs of points in $X$ and $P'=\{(x'_i , y'_i),\; 1 \leq i \leq k\}$ are pairs of points in $X'$.
 Suppose that there exists $\pi\in M(X,X')$ and $\calR\in C(X,X')$ such that: